markodenic/web-development-resources/README.md

 | [JavaScript Quiz](https://javascriptquiz.com) | JavaScript Quiz - Check your knowledge by having fun. |
 | [CookieBubble](https://cookiebubble.netlify.app) | The easy way to inform users that your website is using cookies. |
 | [Developer Updates](https://www.developerupdates.com) | Keeps you updated one everything going on in the software developement world |
+| [Free Courses](https://freecourses.github.io/) | Free Courses of all platform
+| [Tech Interview Handbook](https://techinterviewhandbook.org/) | Codign Interview with all algorithms and Data Structures

 [⬆ back to top](#table-of-contents)